Étaples: The Napoleonic period

 Between 1803 and 1805, Napoleon gathered a large army in places along this coast, principally at Boulogne, so as to threaten an invasion of England.
 As part of this, for two years the Sixth Army Corps of Marshal Ney was stationed in and near to Étaples.
-The Emperor came several times to the town to review his troops.
+Napoleon came several times to the town to review his troops.
 After the Battle of Trafalgar ended any hope of providing naval cover for an invasion, the troops moved on.

-The 19th century and the influence of the railway
+The nineteenth century and the influence of the railway

-By the mid-19th century, the Bradshaw railway guide was describing Étaples as 'a decayed fishing port, on a sandy plain'.
+By the mid-nineteenth century, the Bradshaw railway guide was describing Étaples as 'a decayed fishing port, on a sandy plain'.
 The railway between Amiens and Boulogne had recently been built northwards along the coast and the Étaples-Le Touquet station was opened in 1848.
 Traffic was increased when the local railway company was amalgamated with the Chemins de fer du Nord in 1851 and the connection between Boulogne and Calais was completed in 1867, slowly reversing the decay.
 The line enabled the swift transport of fish inland as far as Paris, displacing the old chasse-marée system and requiring changes to working practices in order to accommodate the rail timetables.
 The town's economy also benefited from the influx of holiday visitors as what is now called the Côte d'Opale was developed.
 However, Étaples remained a working port with its fishing and associated trades such as boat building and rope making.
 The main holiday resort was developed 6 km away, south of the river, at what was then called Paris-Plage.
 The two banks of the Canche were linked by a road bridge in 1860 and the Étaples tramway was built from the town station to the resort in 1900.
 The big money flowed there and cheaper prices in the town attracted an international colony of artists between 1880 and 1914.